mga44/memex-gui-insert/README.md

 - [ ] improve UI
 - [ ] caching and autofilling tags
 - [ ] logging errors to file
+- [ ] integrations with some kind of hosting platforms

 ## Acknowledgements